codingchili/chili-core/docs/context.md

 ```

 ### The shutdown hook
-The shutdown hook will be exeucted when the JVM is shutting down.
+The shutdown hook will be executed when the JVM is shutting down.

 All subscribers in the `ShutdownListener` will be invoked before the context will close and undeploy services.

-The stop method in any running `CoreDeployable` will be invoked from the shutdown hook and has a configured timeout.
-The close operation will be cancelled if the
+The stop method in any running `CoreDeployable` will be invoked from the shutdown hook unaffected by the shutdown timeout.
-stop method takes more than 5s to complete by default.
+The hook will wait for the blocking executor to drain for the duration of the specified shutdown hook timeout.
 The shutdown hook timeout can be configured in the system config.